Universal Orlando: Universal Meal Deal

 The Universal Meal Deal was a ticketed meal plan for park visitors.
 It allowed visitors of either theme park to eat all day long from lunch through dinner at select restaurants.
-These included Mel's Drive-In and Louie's Italian Restaurant at Universal Studios Florida and Circus McGurkus Cafe Stoo-pendous, Comic Strip Cafe, and the Burger Digs at Universal's Islands of Adventure.
+These included Mel's Drive-In and Louie's Italian Restaurant at Universal Studios Florida and Circus McGurkus Cafe Stoo-pendous, Comic Strip Cafe, and the Burger Digs at Universal Islands of Adventure.

 The selection food was limited and drinks were not included.
 Beverages could be purchased through a Universal Souvenir Cup.
 For additional costs, visitors could add park-to-park Meal Deal Access allowing them to eat meals in both parks.

-Universal Meal Deal was replaced on November 3, 2013 with Universal Quick Service Dining Plan.
+Universal Meal Deal was replaced on November 3, 2013, with Universal Quick Service Dining Plan.

-Blue Man Group

-On November 9, 2006, Universal Orlando announced that the Blue Man Group would be coming to the resort in a new theater.
-In May 2007 the theater was named the Sharp Aquos Theatre with Construct beginning shortly afterward.
-The theater is contained within Sound Stage 18, which was occupied by Nickelodeon Studios from 1990 to 2005.
-The sound stage was home to shows such as Slime Time Live, Legends of the Hidden Temple, Figure It Out, and Double Dare 2000.
-In 2005, the sound stage was used for Where Evil Hides, a haunted house for Universal's Halloween Horror Nights: Tales of Terror event.
-The theater is located between the Hard Rock Cafe and the main entrance to Universal Studios Florida.